ernestinelerishaj/ernestinelerishaj/README.md

-# 👋Know About Ernestine Lerisha John
+# Know About Ernestine Lerisha John 😉

 I’m a researcher exploring the mysteries of quantum and AI/ML — like blending stardust with logic to uncover what lies beneath the surface